 At Verwood First we believe that formative assessment focuses on how children learn and promotes their learning.
 We encourage the active involvement of children in their own learning and teachers assess children's learning in different ways.
 Teachers make assessments as part of each session to help them adjust their lesson plans.
 They match these short-term assessments closely to the learning intentions.
 Verbal feedback is given to help guide children's progress and broaden their perspective.
 Teachers use medium-term assessments to measure progress against the key objectives, and to help them plan for the next unit of work.
 At the end of a whole unit of work, the teacher makes a summary judgement about the work of each child in relation to age related expectations and records the children's attainment.
 This is a basis for assessing the progress of the child and the class.
 This information is used to assess the progress of each child, for setting new goals, and for passing information on to the curriculum leader and the next teacher at the end of the year.
-The curriculum leader keeps the RE floor books samples of children's work which evidences the achievement in Religious Education for each year group in the school.
-Understanding Christianity materials provide progression in each year groups for each concept, by allowing pupils to move from surface learning to deep learning across key stages.
+The curriculum leader keeps the RE base books which evidences the achievement in Religious Education for each year group in the school.